Arched Window Treatments

 - Should I spend the money on a custom arched curtain rod?

-If you don’t have the budget for custom curved rods and curtain panels create this semi-custom treatment by sewing loops or ties along the top hem of your curtain panels.
+If you don’t have the budget for custom curved rods and curtain panels, create this semi-custom treatment by sewing loops or ties along the top hem of your curtain panels.

-- Adjust the curtain hem to accommodate the curve if you plan on letting them hang loose or simply tie them back on either side.
+- Adjust the curtain hem to accommodate the curve if you plan on letting them hang loose or tie them back on either side.

 - Pick a spot along the upper one-third of your arched window and run a curtain rod across the opening to visually separate the arch from the lower section of the window.

-- Install a decorative curtain tieback or medallion above the center peak of the arch and one on each side of the window at the point the arch ends and starts its vertical descent.
+- Install a decorative curtain tieback or medallion above the center peak of the arch and one on each side of the window where the arch ends and starts its vertical descent.

-The scarf tails can hang evenly or asymmetrically depending on your personal preference.
-If you have privacy concerns hang sheer curtain panels over the lower portion of the windows.
+The scarf tails can hang evenly or asymmetrically, depending on your personal preference.
+If you have privacy concerns, hang sheer curtain panels over the lower portion of the windows.

-Quick Tips for Arched Windows
+4 Tips for Using Curtains on Arched Windows

-• Make it more formal by creating a custom-shaped valance that mimics the arched curve.
-On the lower part of the window use sheer curtains to lighten the effect with voile, crepe or gauze fabrics.
+- Make it more formal by creating a custom-shaped valance that mimics the arched curve.
+On the lower part of the window use sheer curtains to lighten the effect with voile, crepe, or gauze fabrics.

-• For a contemporary look hang your curtain panels below the arch.
+- For a contemporary look hang your curtain panels below the arch.
 That way you'll allow natural light to stream into the room.

-• Always take exact measurements before you purchase curtains for arched windows.
+- Always take exact measurements before you purchase curtains for arched windows.
 Arched windows come in various dimensions.
 Measure the highest point and width of each arched window.
 If you want custom curtains, it's best to create a paper template for accurate sizes.

 A Ready-Made Arched Curtain Rod